Polar Poetry & Other Performance Projects

-Comments from audience members on performances of Arctic-ulate at Wrexham and Manchester Science Festivals:
+Audience comments on Arctic-ulate at Wrexham & Manchester Science Festivals:

-There’s so much work gone into this show – it was brilliant!
+So much work has gone into this show – it was brilliant!

 As a polar buff, this was right up my street.
 Really interesting.